WLS invites Jake Hartford to rejoin weekend lineup

 Robservations on the media beat:

-After two years of hanging out on the left of the dial, Jake Hartford soon may be right back where he started -- on news/talk WLS-AM (890).
+- Jake Hartford soon may be right back where he started -- on news/talk WLS-AM (890).
 The veteran Chicago radio personality, who hosted Saturday mornings for more than 10 years on the Citadel Broadcasting station (until he was ousted in a cost-cutting move in 2008), is weighing an offer to return to WLS.
 If everything works out, Hartford could be back in his old slot by early April.
 He currently hosts "Awake with Jake" from 7 to 11 a.m.
 Saturdays on Newsweb Radio progressive talk WCPT-AM (820).
 Hartford, whose real name is Jim Edwards, was a producer at CBS-owned WBBM-Channel 2 for 16 years, including 10 years as top investigative producer for Walter Jacobson.
 He began working at WLS in 1991 under program director Drew Hayes, who recently rejoined the station as operations director.